markustheiner/pfe_sqrt/readme.md

 Each result line contains the following keys mapping to the protocol's output:

 * **`value`**: The plaintext input value being processed.
-* **`iterations`**: The number of newton iterations performed in this specific run.
+* **`iterations`**: The number of newton iterations performed in this run.
 * **`starting_value`**: A description of the approximation parameters used for this run.
 * **`test_setup`**: A collection of metadata describing the used test setup.
 * **`average_duration`**: The mean runtime for this setup (see `runs_per_value`).
 * **`percentage_deviation`**: The error between the private result and the actual square root.

-> [!NOTE]
-> Because the output is appended line-by-line, you can analyze partial results even if the benchmark process is stopped before completion.
+Because the output is appended line-by-line, you can safely analyze partial results even if the benchmark process is interrupted or stopped before completion.